 - Development and field deployment of a computer network Intrusion Detection System for a managed security service company to support large commercial clients

-This applied project or co-operative field placement will enhance problem-solving skills, applied industry knowledge, and the ability to work as part of a team.
+This applied project or field placement will enhance problem-solving skills, applied industry knowledge, and the ability to work as part of a team.
 You'll also learn critical workplace skills such as time management, how to map a critical path, and presentation skills.
-Since you may be working on sophisticated developmental or research based work, sponsors will often use the project as a testing ground and recruitment opportunity.
+Since you may be working on sophisticated developmental or research-based work, sponsors will often use the project as a testing ground and recruitment opportunity.

 Is this You?

 - previous computing experience

 - able to keep a cool head in a crisis

 Career opportunities are available in both public and private sector organizations.
 Job titles include: